dmarx/ai-themed-card-game/README.md

 using lego plates, "level" is height of combined plates.

 data is similarly combined as the upgrading procedure when building models, which gives the dataset/model a "level" in terms of plate height units as well, which determines compute compatibility for training/inference

+model training could have a minimum batch size. part of the data refinement mechanism could be combining data units of the same modelity into larger data sets (2x2 plate green -> 2x4 green plate)

+late game models have higher minimum batch size, forcing players to construct (upgrade their data into) larger datasets.